Sherwood Forest (video game)

-Sherwood Forest is a 1982 video game published by Phoenix Software.
+Sherwood Forest is a puzzle video game published in 1982 by Phoenix Software.

 Gameplay

 Sherwood Forest is a game in which the player solves puzzles to progress.

 Reception

 John Besnard reviewed the game for Computer Gaming World, and stated that "Phoenix has put everything in place to allow them to create a really great adventure game.
 Sherwood Forest isn't bad, it's just too short."